ionic-team/ionic-docs/src/content/building/scaffolding.md

     </command-output>
 </command-line>

 After a selection is made, the Ionic CLI will prompt for a name.
-We highly recommend prefixing `name` with a shared path to maintain a healthy project structure as explained above.
-For example, for pages, use `pages/My New Page` instead of just `My New Page`.
+The name can be a path, allowing easy generation of features within an organized project structure.

-> The recommended path prefix also allows any level of nesting, such as `pages/tabs/Main Tab`.
-It also allows you to scope components to pages by using `ionic g component "pages/about/User Card"`, for example.
+> Any level of nesting is allowed, such as `portfolio/intro`.
+You can easily scope components to pages by using `ionic g component "portfolio/intro/About Me"`, for example.

 <command-line>
     <command-prompt>ionic generate</command-prompt>
     <command-output>
         <span class="green">?</span> <span class="bold">What would you like to generate? <span class="cyan">page</span></span>
         <br />
-        <span class="green">?</span> <span class="bold">Name/path (e.g. <span class="green">pages/&lt;name&gt;</span>):</span> pages/My New Page
+        <span class="green">?</span> <span class="bold">Name/path of <span class="green">page</span>:</span> portfolio
     </command-output>
     <command-cursor blink></command-cursor>
 </command-line>